swtan346/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Known issues & Troubleshoting
+## Known issues & Troubleshooting

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. **When using multiple screens**, if you move the application window to a secondary screen, and later disconnect/turn off that secondary screen while the application is still open, the GUI will open off-screen on the primary screen.
+The remedy is to delete the `preferences.json` file created by the application before running it again.
 2. **When re-accessing the help window after minimising it**, the help window may not pop up again.
 The remedy is to mouse over the NAB icon and click on the preview window to bring it back to the front.
 ![help_window](images/help_window.png)
+3. **Empty tags cannot be listed.**  The `list` command will not display tags that do not contain any associated content.
+This is done to provide the most useful results.
 Back to [Table of Contents](#table-of-contents)
+4. **Language Support:** NAB is currently available only in English.
+Support for additional languages will be introduced in future releases.
+5. **Slow performance**: If you experience slow performance or lag while using NAB, especially on older or low-end systems, you can try closing other running applications to free up system resources.
+Additionally, you can try restarting the application or your system to clear any potential memory leaks or temporary issues.
 --------------------------------------------------------------------------------------------------------------------

 ## Glossary